ejp-rd-vp/FDP-Reference-Implementation-Configuration/README.md

 ## Editing the Schemas

-We need to edit two schemas - Resource and Data Service - to bring them into compliance with the Virtual Platform.
+We need to edit three schemas - Resource, Dataset and Data Service - to bring them into compliance with the Virtual Platform.
 To begin editing a schema, click on it.

 Start with **Resource**